ahmdhndr/nestjs-starter/README.md

 This starter template assumes you are using `pnpm` as your package manager.
 Of course, `pnpm` and `npm` can be used interchangeably.

+You can clone this project or use `npx` as below:

 ```bash
 npx @ahmdhndrsyh/nestjs-starter my-app
 cd my-app